scalacenter/scalajs-bundler/manual/src/ornate/cookbook.md

 from the various configuration files.

 Here are the steps to share the loader configuration among your prod and dev config files.
-This uses webpack-merge for convenience the same result could be accomplished using plain js only.
+This uses webpack-merge for convenience.
+The same result could be accomplished using plain js only.

-1. Put configuration it in a common.webpack.config.js file:
+1. Put configuration in a common.webpack.config.js file:

 ~~~ javascript
 module.exports = {